bcessa/mongodb-ssl/README.md

 We require such support for a couple of projects so I decided to give it a try and create a builder script that was as __reusable__ and __automatic__ as possible.

 ## Disclaimer
-This was my very first approach to the hole DEB package system, I'm sure is far from perfect and any enhancements/contributions are deeply appreciated ;)
+This was my very first approach to the whole DEB package system, I'm sure is far from perfect and any enhancements/contributions are deeply appreciated ;)

 ## Usage
 Enough introduction, how to actually use the thing and what it will do!